-In March 2013, we announced the initiation of dosing of patients in COSMIC-HF (Chronic Oral Study of Myosin Activation to Increase Contractility in Heart Failure).
+COSMIC-HF.
 COSMIC-HF is a Phase 2, double-blind, randomized, placebo-controlled, multicenter, clinical trial designed to assess the pharmacokinetics and tolerability of omecamtiv mecarbil dosed orally in patients with heart failure and left ventricular systolic dysfunction as well as its effects on echocardiographic measures of cardiac function.
-COSMIC-HF is being conducted by Amgen in collaboration with Cytokinetics.
-Cytokinetics and Amgen reviewed results from the dose escalation phase of COSMIC-HF and selected an oral formulation of omecamtiv mecarbil for evaluation in the expansion phase of the trial.
+COSMIC-HF was conducted by Amgen in collaboration with Cytokinetics.
+The trial began with two dose escalation cohorts of 40 patients each, randomized 1:1:1:1 to placebo or one of three different modified release oral formulations of omecamtiv mecarbil for seven days.
+The omecamtiv mecarbil dose in the first of these two dose escalation cohorts was 25 mg twice daily; in the second, it was 50 mg twice daily.
+The purpose of the dose escalation cohorts was to select one of the three modified release oral formulations of omecamtiv mecarbil for further evaluation in a larger group of patients treated for a longer period of time.